 1. Review and Refine Your Evaluation Criteria

-- Are high-scoring candidates actually good hires?
+After your first batch of candidates (aim for at least 10–15 completed interviews), review the scorecards and ask yourself:- Are high-scoring candidates actually good hires?
 If not, your criteria or weightages may need adjustment.
 A criterion weighted at 30% will dominate the overall score — make sure it deserves that weight.

 - Are strong candidates scoring low?
 The criteria may be too narrow, or you’re weighting “nice-to-have” skills as heavily as “must-have” skills.
 Move learnable skills to lower weightages.